vircadia/vircadia-native-core/BUILD.md

     $GNUTLS_DIR\bin> lib /def:libgnutls-28.def

 This will create `libgnutls-28.lib` in the `bin` folder.
 Copy that file to the `lib` sub-folder of your GnuTLS folder, and the Cmake FindGnuTLS module in this repo will find it during the Cmake run.
-As with other external dependencies for this project, the associated GnuTLS DLL will need to be in your path.

 #### DLLs
 As with the Qt libraries, you will need to make sure the directory containing dynamically-linked libraries is in your path.
 For example, for a dynamically linked build of freeglut, the directory to add to your path in which the DLL is found is `FREEGLUT_DIR/bin`.
 Where possible, you can use static builds of the external dependencies to avoid this requirement.